 Overview

 P4 is a language for expressing how packets are processed by the data plane of a programmable network forwarding element such as a programmable hardware or software switch, network interface card, router or network function appliance.
-While initially P4 was designed for programming network switches, its scope has been broadened to cover a large variety of packet forwarding devices.
-In the rest of this document we use the generic term target for all such network forwarding elements.
+While initially P4 was designed for programming network switches, its scope has been broadened to cover a large variety of packet processing devices.
+In the rest of this document we use the generic term target for all such network processing devices.

 Many target devices contain both a control plane and a data plane.
 P4 is designed to specify only the target data plane functionality.
 P4 programs may also partially define the interface by which the control plane and the data-plane communicate, but P4 cannot be used to describe the target’s control-plane functionality.